observablehq/inputs/README.md

 # Observable Inputs

 **Observable Inputs** are lightweight user interface components — buttons, sliders, dropdowns, tables, and the like — to help you explore data and build interactive displays in [Observable notebooks](https://observablehq.com).
-(Although intended for use as [Observable views](https://observablehq.com/@observablehq/introduction-to-views), this library is vanilla JavaScript that creates plain old HTML input elements, so you can use them anywhere else on the web, too!)
+(Although intended for use as [Observable views](https://observablehq.com/@observablehq/introduction-to-views), this vanilla JavaScript library creates plain old HTML elements, so you can use them anywhere on the web!)

 * [Button](#Button) - click a button
 * [Radio](#Radio) - choose one or many from a set (radio or checkbox)